Quick Guides and Tutorials

 A guide to the first steps with the Scala language: setting up the system, creating a "Hello, world!"-style program, and running it.
 Once you have successfully run your first program, all the features of Scala will be at your fingertips.

-• Scala Actors
+• Java to Scala

 • Windows Mini-Guide